midhunkalarikkal/FullDomain/Notes/React.md

 `CORS (Cross-Origin Resource Sharing) in script tag`
 ----------------------------------------------------
+When you load a React (or any JS/CSS) file from a CDN, the browser treats it as a cross-origin request

 The `crossorigin` attribute is used to handle CORS (Cross-Origin Resource Sharing) when loading scripts (like React or ReactDOM) from a CDN (different domain).

 It tells the browser how to treat the request when fetching the script from another origin.

 `Common values`
-"anonymous" – No credentials (cookies, HTTP auth) sent.
-"use-credentials" – Credentials are sent with the request.
+"anonymous" – No credentials (most common, safe for public CDNs) "use-credentials" – Sends cookies and credentials (only if CORS allows it)

 `CORS` is a security feature implemented by web browsers to restrict web pages from making requests to a domain different from the one that served the web page.